datafundamentals/appwriter.com/site/index.md

 Cool.
 I'm a lab rat, now.
 Who would have known?

 Let's see where this goes.
-Experiment becomes the experimenter!
+The Science Experiment becomes the Experimenter!

 Sure, there are layoffs.
 We've got a little bit of time on our hands.
 Wonder what's gonna happen with that?